 The UW Sustainable Management bachelor’s and master’s degree programs are accredited by the North Central Association of Colleges and Schools and approved by the University of Wisconsin Board of Regents.

 Fulfilling the promise of “The Wisconsin Idea”—the philosophy that University of Wisconsin education and research initiatives should benefit all the people of the state—UW-Extension provides statewide access to university resources and research so Wisconsin residents can learn, grow, and succeed at all stages of life.
 The Division of Continuing Education, Outreach, & E-Learning (CEOEL) coordinates University of Wisconsin continuing education programs at all 26 campuses.
-Included in these are online degree and certificate programs, such as UW Sustainable Management, which enable more adults to earn a world-class UW education.
+In addition to UW Sustainable Management, CEOEL offers these online degree programs.

 Graduates of our online programs earn the very same University of Wisconsin degrees as students who attend classes on campus.
 As a graduate, you can feel proud and confident knowing that your credential is recognized the world over and respected by employers.

 - The UW Flexible Option–degree programs that allow you to earn credit for what you already know,

 - The University Learning Store–focused credentials to meet workforce needs, and

 - UW Independent Learning–a way for undergraduates to earn UW college credit online and at their own pace.

 UW Sustainable Management degree programs were developed with input from industry leaders from a number of corporations and organizations.
 Visit the Business Partnerships page for a full list of organizations that contributed valuable insight to the program.

 To find out how the UW Sustainable Management program can help you make a difference in a rewarding career, contact an adviser.